Dutch Oven Apple Pie

 Lid lifter: A lid lifter lets you safely remove the lid to check on your pie’s progress.
 If you don’t have one, heat-proof gloves will also work.

-Chimney starter: You’ll be using lots of coals for this recipe, and using a chimney starter will help them get going quicker.
-We love this one which folds down flat for easy storage in our gear bin.
+Chimney starter: This recipe calls for lots of coals, and a chimney starter will help them get going quicker.
+We love this one, which folds down flat for easy storage in our gear bin.

 Flat metal skewers: Laying metal kebab skewers on top of the Dutch oven for the lid to rest on will create a vent to allow steam to release, so your pie will turn out golden brown (not soggy!)